-You’ve been working for a company for a few years, moving up the ranks and successfully making an impact.
+You’ve been working for a company for a few years, moving up the ranks – leaving an impact.
 You love improving internal processes and are always asking the right questions.
 At any networking event, it’s you singing praises for the company, closing leads, that is… until the dreaded business card exchange.

-You know your company needs a rebrand, and so do all of your co-workers.
-But your boss/ CEO doesn’t see the value in anything that doesn’t have a clear ROI and thinks ‘design’ just means making things look pretty.
-If it makes you feel better, we’ve all been there!
+You know your company needs a rebrand, and so do your co-workers, but your Boss/ CEO is unconvinced.
+He doesn’t see the value in anything that doesn’t have a clear ROI and thinks ‘design’ just means making things look pretty.
+If it makes you feel better, we’ve all been there.
 Even the Google logo had humble beginnings.

-It may be a cliche but it’s true – upper-level management can often be traditionalists and resistant to change.
-Despite your alluding to the fact that the brand could use a facelift once or twice in internal meetings, your plea is being constantly ignored and overlooked for more ‘important’ goals.
+It may be a cliche but it’s true – upper-level management can often be traditionalist and resistant to change.
+Despite alluding to the fact that the brand could use a facelift in internal meetings, your plea is constantly overlooked for more ‘important’ goals.

-Whether you’re working in a small start-up with a boss who designed the logo himself or you’re part of a huge organisation that avoids unnecessary change like the plague, it greatly helps to have a ‘game plan’ to help you convince your boss it’s time to rebrand.
+Whether you’re working in a small start-up with a boss who designed the logo himself, or you’re part of a huge organisation that avoids change like the plague, it helps to have a ‘game plan’ to convince your boss it’s time for a rebrand.

-Anticipate questions that will be thrown at you and make sure you have the answers.
-Figure out the overarching reason for a rebrand and write this down, making sure that it is well articulated and clear.
-Identify the problem you are trying to solve in a specific and measurable way.
+Anticipate questions, and make sure you have the answers.
+Define the precise reason your company needs a rebrand and write it down for reference.
+Try to identify this problem in a specific and measurable way.

-There is a wide range of reasons why you would want a company rebrand.
-Conducting an internal survey about how your company brand is perceived by your co-workers will arm you with additional ammunition that you can take to your employer.
+There are a wide range of reasons you might want a company rebrand.
+Conducting an internal survey of your co-workers on brand perception will arm you with the additional ammunition you need.

 E.g. After a brief survey with our team, 80% of team members said they would be more likely to promote the company on their social media if it had a better brand perception.

-Prepare by researching a number of studios and agencies who specialise in your industry and/or have come highly recommended from people you know.
-Refer to a case study of a rebrand of a similar company and the measurable results that followed.
+Prepare by researching a number of studios and agencies that specialise in your industry.
+Refer to case studies of similar companies and underline the results that followed.
 Find out the rough cost to make a rebrand happen.
-Providing viable and trustworthy options right off the bat will present a lower perceived risk to the decision maker.

 but above all, Remember:

 Rebranding is about repositioning your company and revising its purpose.
-It’s not just about a new logo, a new website or even a set of brand guidelines and a tone of voice document.
-It’s not something that you enlist professionals to complete for you, leaving you to your own devices.
+It’s not just about a new logo, a new website or even a set of brand guidelines.
+The rebrand is an opportunity to reflect on your business and its future direction.

 Your company and everything that it touches – that’s the brand.
-A rebrand should be guided by a desire to do business better, and no two company rebranding exercises will ever be the same.
+A rebrand should be guided by a desire to do business better.
+No two company rebranding exercises will ever be the same.

-A refreshed look, a renewed brand document, a brand new website are all simply reflections what a company wants to communicate.
-If all of these aren’t consistent, you don’t have a strong brand.
-Without a strong brand you’ll lack the ability to go out and be a brand ambassador for your company – which could end up costing much more than a dollar amount.
+A refreshed look, a renewed brand document, a new website – these are reflections of what a company wants to communicate.
+If these aren’t consistent, you don’t have a strong brand.
+Without a strong brand, you’ll lack the ability to go out and be a brand ambassador for your company.
+This kind of disconnect will cost you more than any design fee.